talkpython/getting-started-with-pytest-course/README.md

-# getting-started-with-pytest-course
+# Getting started with pytest course

 Course materials and handouts for Getting started with pytest course